UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 == Changelog ==

 = 1.1.1 =
-* NEW FEATURE: Breadcrumbs as part of uncanny toolkit
+* NEW FEATURE: LearnDash Breadcrumbs

 = 1.1 =
 * NEW FEATURE: Log In/Log Out Links